-The Company's Long-Term Incentive Plan (the "LTIP") includes stock options and restricted share units.
-The LTIP allows the Board of Directors to grant stock options, dilutive restricted share units ("Treasury RSUs") and non-dilutive restricted share units ("non-Treasury RSUs") to officers and other key employees of the Company and its subsidiaries.
+The Company's Long-Term Incentive Plan (the "LTIP") includes stock options, stock appreciation rights ('SARs'), and restricted share units.
+The LTIP allows the Board of Directors to grant stock options, SARs, dilutive restricted share units ("Treasury RSUs"), and non-dilutive restricted share units ("non-Treasury RSUs") to officers and other key employees of the Company and its subsidiaries.
 The number of common shares that are issuable pursuant to the exercise of stock options and the vesting of Treasury RSUs for the LTIP is fixed at 12,000,632.
-As at December 29, 2019, 1,505,829 common shares remained authorized for future issuance under this plan.
+As at January 3, 2021, 117,606 common shares remained authorized for future issuance under this plan.

-The exercise price payable for each common share covered by a stock option is determined by the Board of Directors at the date of the grant, but may not be less than the closing price of the common shares of the Company on the trading day immediately preceding the effective date of the grant.
-Stock options granted since fiscal 2007 vest equally beginning on the second, third, fourth, and fifth anniversary of the grant date, with limited exceptions.
+The exercise price payable for each common share covered by a stock option or SARs is determined by the Board of Directors at the date of the grant, but may not be less than the closing price of the common shares of the Company on the trading day immediately preceding the effective date of the grant.
+Most stock options vest equally beginning on the second, third, fourth, and fifth anniversary of the grant date.
+Stock options granted in fiscal 2020 all vest on the third anniversary of the grant date, subject to performance vesting conditions in some cases.
+SARs granted in fiscal 2020 vest on the third anniversary of the grant date, and all are subject to performance vesting conditions.

-Holders of Treasury RSUs, non-Treasury RSUs and deferred share units are entitled to dividends declared by the Company which are recognized in the form of additional equity awards equivalent in value to the dividends paid on common shares.
+Holders of Treasury RSUs and non-Treasury RSUs are entitled to dividends declared by the Company which are recognized in the form of additional equity awards equivalent in value to the dividends paid on common shares.
 The vesting conditions of the additional equity awards are subject to the same performance objectives and other terms and conditions as the underlying equity awards.
 The additional awards related to outstanding Treasury RSUs and non-Treasury RSUs expected to be settled in common shares are credited to contributed surplus when the dividends are declared.

-(b) Stock options and restricted share units (continued):
+(a) Stock options: